-- 1. Elevators: There must be an ADA complaint elevator to all units above the ground floor. - 2.
-Furnished Gathering Areas: Buildings with multi-story construction must have interior conditioned and furnished gathering areas located throughout the complex, including but not limited to areas near elevators. - 3.
+- 1. All older persons (55+ years) and elderly developments will be one-story structures, or if greater than one story, all stories will be accessible by an ADA complaint elevator (s). - 2.
+Elevators: There must be an ADA complaint elevator to all units above the ground floor. - Furnished Gathering Areas: Buildings with multi-story construction must have interior conditioned and furnished gathering areas located throughout the complex, including but not limited to areas near elevators. - 4.
 Accessible and Adaptable: 100% of the units must be accessible and adaptable (Type B), as defined by the Fair Housing Amendments Act of 1988.
-For rehabilitation projects refer to the Fair Housing Amendment Act of March 13, 1991.
+For rehabilitation projects refer to the Fair Housing Amendment Act of March 13, 1991. - 5.
+Hallways must have a minimum width of 42 inches.
+Does not apply to rehabilitation projects. - 6.
+Corridors in any common areas must have a continuous suitable handrail on both sides mounted 34 to 38 inches above finished floor, and be 1 1⁄4 inches in diameter. - 7.
+Provide a minimum 18 inch grab bar in all tub/shower units.
+The grab bar must be installed centered vertically at 48 inches A.F.F. on the wall opposite the controls. - 8.
+Provide solid blocking at all toilets and tub/shower units for grab bar installation.